tokenring-ai/chat/README.md

 /tools disable calculator # Disable a tool
-/tools set web-search calculator  # Set exactly which tools are enabled /tools select             # Interactive tool selection
+/tools set web-search calculator  # Set exactly which tools are enabled /tools select             # Interactive tool selection /tools hide calculator    # Hide a tool (keeps it available but not visible to model)
 ```

+**Hidden Tools:**
+Tools can be hidden to save context tokens.
+Hidden tools are not visible to the model but remain available.
+The `tool_search` tool can be used to search for and enable hidden tools by pattern.

 ### /compact [<focus>]